MdAshiqurRahman98/MdAshiqurRahman98/README.md

 ## Hi there,

-### I'm CSE graduate.
+### I am CSE graduate.
 I have completed my graduation at Green University of Bangladesh.
 <br>

 ## :computer: Tools & Technologies that I Know